Parallel-NetCDF/E3SM-IO/README.md

                  filter name (default: none)
        FILE: Name of input NetCDF file describing data decompositions
   ```
+* The API used in the read test is determined by the input file format.
+  The API selected by "-a" option is ignored except when reading HDF5 files
+  in which the selected API (hdf5_ra or hdf5_md) can affect the set of HDF5
+  APIs used.
+* The F case test involves 2 files.
+The E3SM benchmark will append `_h0` and
+  `_h1` to the assigned path accordingly (see "Output files" section in the
+  README file).
+If the path contains a file extension ('.'), `_h0` and `_h1` will be
+  inserted right before the file extension ('.').
+* If both read and write test is enabled.
+The benchmark will perform read test
+  first and use the data read in the write test.
+Otherwise, the benchmark will
+  write out random data in the write test.
 * Current supported APIs and I/O strategies
   + **pnetcdf + canonical**
     * A single NetCDF file in CDF5 format will be created.
 All data objects and